Tam Hunt: Something New Under the Sun, Part I

 Other issues that very likely must remain at the federal level include foreign policy (because a single actor must represent a nation, rather than each state conducting its own foreign policy), national defense, immigration, environmental protection of air and water pollution (because these issues easily cross state boundaries in a way that can’t be prevented) and possibly health care (due to the difficulty in allowing each state to determine exclusively its own path to the possible detriment of people moving between states).

-Where isocrats will generally differ from traditional libertarians is the degree to which various actions are considered to affect others’ metaphorical noses — as in the Oliver Wendell Holmes’ quote at the beginning of this essay.
+Where isocrats will generally differ from traditional libertarians is the degree to which various actions are considered to affect others’ metaphorical noses — as in the Oliver Wendell Holmes quote at the beginning of this essay.
 All thinking libertarians will acknowledge that the libertarians’ credo, which Holmes stated so well, should not be taken only in a literal sense.
 Swinging one’s fist through the air takes many metaphorical forms, such as shooting a gun, driving a car, making too much noise for the neighbors’ taste, and many other examples.
+Reasonable rules and laws limiting such behavior should be expected.

 Where isocrats may disagree with traditional libertarians is in the understanding that emitting environmental pollution is a way of swinging one’s fist through the air, and when pollution harms others it is tantamount to punching others on the nose — metaphorically.
-Similarly, allowing safety nets to erode such that the social fabric around us also erodes, due to too many unemployed, homeless or sick, may also warrant some kind of collective action.
-This doesn’t have to mean government action, but non-governmental solutions, such as relying on private churches and charities to replace traditional government roles in supplying a strong safety net must be up to the magnitude of the task.
+Similarly, allowing social safety nets to erode such that the social fabric around us also erodes, due to too many unemployed, homeless or sick, may also warrant collective and government action.
+This doesn’t have to mean government action, but non-governmental solutions, such as relying on private churches and charities to replace traditional government roles in supplying a strong safety net must be up to the magnitude of the task — and in many cases they generally won’t be, weighing in favor of a collective government solution at the appropriate level.

 I’ll work through one example of a contemporary political problem, in a little more detailed way, to show how peer progressives have already worked out solutions that don’t require government involvement.

-The point of all of these new tools is that through seamless and almost free flow of information and ideas, we can now act cooperatively in many circumstances without the intervention of government.
+The point of all of these new tools is that through seamless and almost free flow of information and ideas, we can now act cooperatively in many circumstances without the intervention of government, or at least without an excusive role for government.
 The crowd can increasingly replace government.
 This will be a many decades-long process, to be sure, and I don’t envision government withering away entirely in a future anarchist/Marxist utopia.
 But I do see government becoming far less important in many ways.
 I also hope that this increasing trend toward crowd-sourcing government will enhance our natural compassion for others and not diminish it.

 Stephen Johnson’s Future Perfect: The Case for Progress in a Networked Age is an accessible and entertaining overview of this new approach to politics and governance.
 A more academic and in-depth treatment may be found in Yochai Benkler’s The Wealth of Networks: How Social Production Transforms Markets and Freedom.